ladybug-tools/honeybee-primer/text/components/Annual_Radiation_Recipe.md

 * ##### dmtxPar [Default]
 Radiance parameters for Daylight matrix calculation.
 Find Radiance parameters node under 03::Daylight::Recipe.
 * ##### reuseDmtx [Optional]
-A boolean to indicate if you want the analysis to use the daylight coeff matrix results from the previous study if available.
+A boolean to indicate if you want the analysis to use the daylight coeff matrix results from the previous study if available (default: False).

 #### Outputs
 * ##### analysisRecipe